tofay/jsonschema2md/README.md

 ### Options

-- `examples_as_yaml`: Parse examples in YAML-format instead of JSON. (`bool`, default:
+- `examples-as-yaml`: Parse examples in YAML-format instead of JSON. (`bool`, default:
   `False`)
-- `show_examples`: Parse examples for only the main object, only properties, or all.
+- `show-examples`: Parse examples for only the main object, only properties, or all.
   (`str`, default `all`, options: `object`, `properties`, `all`)

 ## pre-commit hook